Introduction

 Cellulose Insulation Appearance

-- Fluffy and Fibrous: Cellulose insulation typically has a fluffy, fibrous appearance, resembling shredded paper or cotton.
+- Fluffy and Fibrous: Cellulose insulation has a fluffy, fibrous texture, similar to shredded paper or cotton.

-- Color: It often appears grayish or off-white due to the recycled paper fibers used in its production.
+- Color: It usually comes in a grayish or off-white color, thanks to the recycled paper fibers used in it.

-- Eco-Friendly Composition: Made from up to 85% recycled paper fiber, cellulose insulation is treated with fire-retardant chemicals, adding a layer of safety.
+- Eco-Friendly Composition: Made from up to 85% recycled paper fibers, cellulose insulation is also treated with fire-retardant chemicals for extra safety.

 Asbestos Insulation Appearance

-- Dense and Compact: Unlike cellulose, asbestos insulation appears more dense and compact.
-This denser structure is a key distinguishing feature.
+- Dense and Compact: Unlike cellulose, asbestos insulation looks more dense and compact, which is a key feature to recognize.

-- Color Variations: Asbestos insulation often exhibits a gray or bluish-gray color.
-However, it can also be white, brown, or blue depending on the specific type of asbestos used.
+- Color Variations: This insulation can come in many colors, like gray, bluish-gray, white, brown, or blue, depending on the type of asbestos used.

-- Uniform Texture: The texture of asbestos insulation tends to be more uniform compared to cellulose.
-This uniformity can make it easier to spot once you know what to look for.
+- Uniform Texture: Asbestos insulation generally has a more uniform texture, making it easier to spot once you know what to look for.

 Key Physical Differences